Professional Accounting (M.S.)

 Please note: The 3-credit course and both 1.5-credit courses listed above should be taken during the first semester.
 This may increases the number of credits taken prior to completing the M.S. but these courses add significant value.

 The M.S. in Professional Accounting is a 30-credit program consisting of the courses below.

 |One advanced-level business course 2||3|

-Advanced-level Tax courses are any course which has the course code TXGB and is 7000-level or higher.
-Advanced-level Accounting courses are any course which has the course code ACGB and is 7000-level or higher, except ACGB 7150 or ACGB 7184.
+Advanced-level Tax courses are any course which has the subject code TXGB and is numbered 7000 or higher.
+Advanced-level Accounting courses are any course which has the subject code ACGB and is numbered 7000 or higher, except ACGB 7184 INDIV & BUS ENTITY TAX.
 A list of Accounting and Taxation courses can be found in the academic areas page.

 Advanced-level business courses are any course which the course code is XXGB, where XX is a two-letter combination representing the department.

 Recommendations for electives should be determined in conjunction with the program's academic advisor.